ruizhengu/ICST-2025-Assignment-Projects/README.md

 ### Comments

-* Can localise faults in the problem sheet with Java 1.8 (GZoltar & flacoco).
-* Can generate repairs for the problem sheet, but the repairs are not valid.
+* Can generate patches by jGenProg.

 ## CapGen